 \subsection{Attention Between Attributes (ABA)}

-We now introduce \textbf{Attention Between Attributes (ABA)}, which is always performed following ABD.
+We now introduce \textbf{Attention Between Attributes (ABA)}, which we by default perform after each ABD layer.
 ABA layers can help the model learn better per-datapoint representations for the between-datapoint interactions, see \cref{fig:ttnn_flow}d.
-In ABA, we apply MHSA independently to each row (corresponding to a single datapoint) in the input $\Hb_i^{(\ell)} \in \mathbb{R}^{d\times e}$, $i\in \{1, \dots, n\}$, giving { } Just like in standard Transformers \citep{NIPS2017_transformer, devlin2019bert, dosovitskiy2020image, jaegle2021perceiver}, ABA is used to transform attribute representations of single datapoints independently.
+For ABA, we apply $\text{MHSA}(\cdot)$ independently to each row (corresponding to a single datapoint) in the input $\Hb_i^{(\ell)} \in \mathbb{R}^{d\times e}$, $i\in \{1, \dots, n\}$, giving { } Just like in standard Transformers \citep{NIPS2017_transformer, devlin2019bert, dosovitskiy2020image, jaegle2021perceiver}, ABA is used to transform attribute representations of single datapoints independently.
 We batch over the $n$ dimension to compute ABA efficiently.
-By alternating between attention over datapoints (ABD) and attributes (ABA), NPTs can model both complex dependencies between points as well as learn suitable transformations of datapoints individually.
+By alternating between attention between datapoints (ABD) and attributes (ABA), NPTs can model both complex dependencies between points as well as learn suitable transformations of datapoints individually.
 Next, we describe the use of masking mechanisms during NPT training and evaluation.